Onboarding: IT information for those new to JHU / WSE

 • Most departments and research centers use traditional mapped drives to maintain their administrative (non-research) files.
 In most areas, this means one network share for files shared among the department and a separate share for private files, though all departments tend to use this space a little differently.
 If you hear you hear people talking about files on the “P” or “S” drives this is probably what they are talking about.
 If your department didn’t already ask for you to have access to these files, you can send an email to [email protected] and we will help you get connected.
 NOTE: access to these file shares requires a connection to the private Hopkins network, so to connect you will need to be on campus (wired or wireless networks) or be connected via the VPN.

-• A incrasingly popular option is to use OneDrive, a part of the Office 365 suite.
+• A incrasingly popular option is to use OneDrive, a part of the Microsoft 365 suite.
 OneDrive has the features like allowing files to be synced from the server to your local drive, and allowing web links to be set for files so they can be accessed by collaborators — it does many of the same things as Dropbox or Box, but is approved by Johns Hopkins for storing our sensitive data.
 OneDrive can be used for administrative, clinical, and research data.
 Individual users get 5TB of private space, and shared space can be created for departments, research labs, or other teams that need shared file storage.
 We have information about OneDrive here.

 Other Topics